 All students who plan a program of study leading to the degree of Bachelor of Science with a major in Rehabilitative Sciences (BS) must first be accepted for admission to the University.
 Applicants then apply to the program.
 Program enrollment is limited by the availability of faculty and classroom space, therefore admission is competitive.

 Applicants will apply to the major during the semester in which the prerequisites will be completed.
-The program admits in the fall and spring semesters.
+The program admits in the fall semester.
 Applications to the program are due to the program director by September 15th.
 Applicants work with an assigned advisor and are required to submit a completed application form.
-Applications and all support materials must be completed and turned in by deadline to considered.
+Applications and all support materials must be completed and turned in by deadline to be considered.

 All applications and materials should be submitted to the program director by the specified deadlines.
 Deliver to the program director office location (Nursing Building 230) or mail it to Director of Rehabilitative Science Program, Ila Faye Miller School of Nursing and Health Professions, University of the Incarnate Word, 4301 Broadway - CPO 300, San Antonio, Texas 78209.